 Periodic TA updates after D-PUR transmission will allow the UE to conserve the PUR.
 Thus, conserving energy.

 Updating TA using a new L1 DCI has several issues.
 The first issue is the upgradability of current UEs.
 This will require hardware change which may be troublesome to implement in the L1 configurations.
 A reuse of existing DCI messages will enable a much smoother upgrade.
 Another issue is the lack of acknowledgment when transmitting TA via the DCI.
-The UE may have not received it, and it will reuse the pervious DCI.
-In a use case in which the TA may slightly change between transmission, the next transmission may interfere with other UE’s transmission.
+The UE may have not received it, and it will reuse the pervious TA.
+In a use case in which the TA may slightly change between transmissions, the next transmission may interfere with other UE’s transmission.
 The third issue is the transmission of L2 information via a L1 message could cause further cross-layer issues in the protocol stack.

 Updating TA using a new L1 DCI will incur problems: the upgradability of existing UEs will be problematic, no acknowledgement of TA update may cause interference with the transmission of other UEs, and transmission of L2 parameters via L1 message will bridge the protocol stack.